draperlaboratory/VIBES/README.md

 ## Getting a development environment locally

-Install `arm-linux-gnueabihf-as`, `arm-linux-gnueabihf-objcopy`, and `arm-linux-gnueabihf-gcc`, for example on Ubuntu:
+Install `arm-linux-gnueabi-as`, `arm-linux-gnueabi-objcopy`, and `arm-linux-gnueabi-gcc`, for example on Ubuntu:

     apt install -y binutils-arm-linux-gnueabi gcc-arm-linux-gnueabi